mahdibahlouli/mahdibahlouli/README.md

 **`(Developer/Hacker/Monk)`**

-<h3 align="center"> a computer science student with a passion for cybersecurity and Linux systems .
+<h3 align="center"> a computer science student with a passion for opensource and linux .
 My interest lies in Red Teaming and both software and web development.</h3>

 #